Overview

 Notable Alumni

 NUS Economics is proud to count distinguished alumni among its graduates.
-Our alumni include prominent government leaders such as Goh Chok Tong (Class of 1964), and Sun Xueling (Class of 2002), the current Minister of State for Home Affairs and Social and Family Development.
-Other notable alumni include Ho Kwon Ping (Class of 1964), Executive Chairman of Banyan Tree Holdings, Janice Wong (Class of 2006), award-winning pastry chef and restaurant owner, and Ravi Menon (Class of 1987), former Managing Director of the Monetary Authority of Singapore, and .
-In the following video, Ravi Menon shares his experiences as an undergraduate student in our department:
+Our alumni include Goh Chok Tong (Class of 1964), the second Prime Minister of Singapore, Lim Chong Yah (Class of 1955), a former chairman of the National Wage Council and Professor Emeritus at NUS, Ho Kwon Ping (Class of 1964), Executive Chairman of Banyan Tree Holdings, pastry chef and entrepreneur, Janice Wong (Class of 2006) and Ravi Menon (Class of 1987), former Managing Director of the Monetary Authority of Singapore.
+Watch Ravi Menon share his experiences as an undergraduate student in our department.

 Why Economics?

-While economics is often associated with financial markets, recessions and inflation, there is in fact much more to the discipline.
-In Economics, students learn theories of how individuals and firms make optimal decisions.
-They learn how markets work, when markets fail, and the roles institutions can play to improve markets and societal well-being.
+While economics is often associated with financial markets, recessions, and inflation, the discipline is far more expansive.
+In economics, you will learn the theories behind how individuals and firms make optimal decisions.
+You will explore how markets function, understand their limitations, and discover the roles institutions can play in improving market outcomes and societal well-being.

 Economics majors graduate with the ability to understand and analyse markets.
-They can provide governments with insights on how to shape policy.
+They can help firms make more strategic decisions and provide governments with insights to shape policy.
+They are equipped to understand and address contemporary issues like cryptocurrency, climate change, income inequality, and the gig economy.
 Economics majors also learn statistical tools that enable them to extract key information from data and make forecasts.

 What’s special about the NUS Economics Undergraduate Programme?